danReynolds/loon/architecture.md

 }
 ```

-When the hydration operation for the users collection is executed, the [FilePersistor] sends a [hydrate] message for the given collection to the [FilePersistorWorker] on the background isolate.
+When the hydration operation for the users collection is executed, the `FilePersistor` sends a `hydrate` message for the given collection to the `FilePersistorWorker` on the background isolate.

-The worker parses the message and tells the [FileDataStoreManager] to hydrate the appropriate [FileDataStore] objects containing data for the given collection.
-The manager uses the [FileDataStoreResolver] to look up all of the file key refs for the `users` collection and immediately finds two values: `users_1` and `users_2`.
+The worker parses the message and tells the `FileDataStoreManager` to hydrate all `FileDataStore` objects containing data for the given collection.
+The manager uses the `FileDataStoreResolver` to look up all of the file key refs for the `users` collection and immediately finds two values: `users_1` and `users_2`.

-The [FileDataStoreManager] then iterates over each resolved [FileDataStore] and hydrates its file from disk.
-The manager returns only the requested collection data hydrated from the file to the [FileDataStoreWorker], which packages it into a message and sends its response back to the [FilePersistor] on the main isolate.
+The `FileDataStoreManager` then iterates over each resolved `FileDataStore` and hydrates its file from disk.
+The manager returns only the subset of paths requested by the hydration call to the `FileDataStoreWorker`, which packages it into a message and sends its response back to the `FilePersistor` on the main isolate.

-The documents are then written into the Loon document store on the main isolate and are available to the client.
+The documents are then written into the Loon document store on the main isolate and broadcast to observers.